alexandr-marynkin-emptiness-love.jpg

 Nothing stands alone or is static, everything flows, changing from moment to moment, connected, and empty of a permanent, separate self.
 We are this infinite flow.
 We are the expanse brimming with possibility.

 Buddhist teachers have seen emptiness as the core of the Buddhist path—an essential step on the way to liberation—for millennia.
-The traditional teaching of Dependent Origination or Dependent Arising (pratityasamutpada) appears throughout the early Buddhist texts and offers another way of understanding shunyata.
+Many foundational texts point to emptiness in different contexts, and each offers a unique path into understanding shunyata.

-Dependent Origination explains how all phenomena—from a hurricane to a passing thought—come to be, how they change, and how they pass.
-It makes clear in detail how everything comes to be caused by another thing and needs the correct conditions to live or unfold.
+The traditional teaching of Dependent Origination or Dependent Arising explains how all phenomena—from a hurricane to a passing thought—come to be, how they change, and how they pass.³ It makes clear in detail how everything that comes to be was caused by something else and then needs the correct conditions to live or unfold.
 Everything arises from an infinite and always changing, interdependent network of these causes and conditions—nothing, absolutely nothing, exists by itself.

-Often considered the widest known and most recited Buddhist sutra, the Heart Sutra (Mahā-prajñāpāramitā-hṛdaya-sūtra) points to emptiness directly.
-The Mahayana teaching opens with the bodhisattva Avalokiteshvara’s epiphany:
+Often considered the widest known and most recited Mahayana Buddhist scripture, the Heart Sutra points to emptiness directly.
+The teaching opens with the Bodhisattva Avalokiteshvara’s epiphany:

 Avalokiteshvara Bodhisattva, doing deep Prajna Paramita,